Larry Nassar: Accusations, 1990s–2018

-Female athletes have stated they complained to authorities – including various employees at Michigan State University – about Nassar's behavior as early as 1997, with some athletes stating abuse occurred in 1994 but USA Gymnastics did not take action against him until 2015.
+Female athletes have stated they complained to authorities – including various employees at Michigan State University – about Nassar's behavior as early as 1997, with some athletes stating abuse occurred in 1994, but USA Gymnastics did not take action against him until 2015.
 According to court filings and interviews, Maggie Nichols and her coach, Sarah Jantzi, reported Nassar to USA Gymnastics officials on June 17, 2015, after the coach overheard Nichols and another gymnast talking about Nassar's behavior.

-In September 2016, USA Gymnastics cut ties with Nassar "after learning of athlete concerns".
+In September 2016, USA Gymnastics dismissed Nassar, citing "athlete concerns".
 On September 20, 2016, The Indianapolis Star had reported that Rachael Denhollander and another former gymnast had accused Nassar of sexual abuse.
-Michigan State University reassigned from clinical and teaching duties in August before terminating his contract on September 20, 2016.
+Michigan State University reassigned Nassar from clinical and teaching duties in August before terminating his contract on September 20, 2016.

 In February 2017, three former gymnasts, Jeanette Antolin, Jessica Howard, and Jamie Dantzscher, gave an interview for 60 Minutes in which they said that Nassar had sexually abused them.
 They also alleged that the "emotionally abusive environment" at the national team training camps run by Béla and Márta Károlyi, at the Karolyi Ranch near Huntsville, Texas, gave Nassar an opportunity to take advantage of the gymnasts and made them afraid to speak up about the abuse.
 Rachael Denhollander, one of the first women to accuse Nassar publicly, said in court in May 2017 that Nassar had sexually abused her on five doctor's visits in 2000 when she was 15 years old.

 In May 2017, victim impact statements during pre-trial hearings, sentencing, and later interviews, several victims described Nassar's modus operandi: after having gained a girl's trust and friendship, he would insert his ungloved finger into her vagina during physical therapy, describing this as normal "pressure point" therapy for pain relief.
 On some of these occasions a parent was in the room, unaware of what happened.